 We found that the large mirrors in the foyer turn out to be great group photo tools.
 And we all know I love photos.

 We searched for a solid breakfast joint and we absolutely found it.
-Well, it took a little bit of adventure on E Hastings Street where literally, all of the heroin addicts of this providence are located..
+Well, it took a little bit of adventure on E Hastings Street.
 Slightly nerve-racking, more about that later.

 Breakfast takes place at a coffee + waffle spot called Cafe Medina.
 It’s a spot where there’s a wait, always, and well worth it.
 There’s fresh waffles in the entryway window.
 We ordered coffees (lavender latte for me) and enjoyed the fresh air out front while we waited.
 Foam heart etched into mine. #lucky